-If you’d rather leave the driving to someone else, you have a choice between different taxi companies or ride sharing services Lift and Uber.
+Toronto has numerous bike lanes along major routes.
+You can use your own or rent one from the many bike rental stations throughout the city.
+If you’d rather leave the driving to someone else, you have a choice between different taxi companies or ride-sharing services, Lift and Uber.
 Taxi fares in Toronto are standard, metered and non-negotiable.

 - Language – Canada has two official languages – English and French.
 In addition to these, the top five languages spoken in Toronto are Chinese, Italian, Tamil, Portuguese and Spanish.

 - Currency: Canadian dollar, denominations under five dollars are coins.
 The bills are made of polymer so they might feel a bit unusual to the touch.
 ATMs and banks are easily available throughout the city.

 - Tipping: A 15 to 20% tip on the pre-tax bill is customary when dining out if you’re happy with your service.
 Restaurants might automatically add gratuity to large groups.
 Tipping is also customary for other services at a similar rate.

 - Taxes: There is a 13% sales tax (HST) added to most purchases.
 Keep that in mind for any items you are considering.